Photo Editing as One with Luminar

 Back when most photographers used Adobe Photoshop to edit their images, many developers created plug-ins or stand-alone applications to focus on specific tasks.
 For example, Nik Software’s Silver Efex Pro plug-in specialized in creating black-and-white images, as did Macphun’s Tonality application.
 Whether you wanted more control over removing digital noise or applying lots of pre-made effects, there was a separate tool (often purchased separately or as a bundle) for you.

 Recently, though, photo editing is shifting back to all-in-one tools.
-Google purchased Nik Software and has been working its technology into SnapSeed and Google Photos (though the Nik tools are still available for free; see “Google Gives Away Its Nik Collection Photo-editing Apps,” 31 March 2016).
+Google purchased Nik Software and has been working its technology into Snapseed and Google Photos (though the Nik tools are still available for free; see “Google Gives Away Its Nik Collection Photo-editing Apps,” 31 March 2016).
 And Macphun has released a new application, Luminar, that takes the technologies from its solo applications and combines them into one master tool.
 (Tonality and the other utilities remain for sale separately or bundled as Creative Kit.)

 Luminar is a bold bet intended to compete against Photoshop — still the biggest gorilla in the jungle for professionals and enthusiasts — while also beckoning those who haven’t yet moved on from Apple’s long-discontinued Aperture.
 Luminar is also trying to appeal to casual photographers who want more image editing capabilities than Apple’s Photos.
 Plus, with its $69 price, Luminar hopes to appeal to the folks who don’t want to pay Adobe’s monthly or yearly subscription fee to use Photoshop.